-Moist, dense and full of warm spices, this Sourdough Pumpkin Bundt Cake bakes up with a crunchy sugar crust thanks to a dusting of Imperial Sugar Extra Fine Granulated Sugar in the pan right before baking.
+Moist and full of warm spices, this Sourdough Pumpkin Bundt Cake bakes with a crunchy sugar and a delicious tang thanks to the addition of sourdough discard.

 Sponsored by Imperial Sugar